-By developing user stories in the system persona, we as Product Managers can become too focused on the technical aspects of the integration instead of the collaborative user experience that we're trying to establish.
-System based integration stories don’t enable the Product Manager to fully visualize the workflow that the user will experience; they guide the integration as a technical solution but not as effectively as a business solution.
+By developing user stories in the system persona, we can become too focused on the technical aspects of integration instead of the collaborative user experience we're trying to establish.
+System-based integration stories don’t enable product managers to fully visualize the workflow that the user will experience — they guide the integration as a technical solution, but not as effectively as a business solution.

-A great user persona is written from the point-of-view of an end user.
-That is contrary to a system persona, designed to specify technical interactions between systems.
-It’s important to get as much use out of these personas as possible to ensure that your stories relate back to an experience model from the viewpoint of your end users.
+A different way to write a user story is through a user persona.
+A great user persona is written from the point-of-view of an end-user.
+This is contrary to a system persona, which is designed to specify technical interactions between systems.
+It’s important to get as much use out of these personas as possible to ensure that your stories relate back to an experience model from the viewpoint of your end-users.

-Here are 3 practices our product owners follow when developing integration user stories:
+Here are three practices our product owners follow when developing integration user stories:

 - Start by developing stories as a user persona whenever possible to provide the clearest perspective on how and why your users will benefit from the integration.

-- Next, using the target and source systems you’re integrating, clarify how the data is moving between your application and the service(s) you’re integrating and cooperating.
+- Next, using the target and source systems you’re integrating, clarify how the data is moving between your application and the service(s) you’re integrating.

-- If an integration task doesn't involve users, write API user stories with a system persona when you need to elaborate on the behind the scenes integration tasks that don’t involve users.
+- If an integration task doesn't involve users, write API user stories with a system persona so you can elaborate on the behind-the-scenes integration tasks that aren’t user-centric.

-In our webinar model (mentioned in 5 Steps to Cooperative Apps Guide) we first write user stories based on an the actual user persona, Mary Marketing, for our application.
-The majority of your cooperative app user stories will be written from the user and/or administrator personas.
-In addition, you will include a reference to the service your application is cooperating with (e.g. the Marketing Automation Service in this case).
+In this example, we’ll write a user story based on a user persona for our application, who we’ll call Mary Marketing.
+The majority of your user stories will be written from the user and/or administrator personas.
+When writing your user story, you’ll also need to include a reference to the service your application is cooperating with (e.g. a Marketing Automation Service, in this case).

-As Mary Marketing, I can select the Marketing Automation Service that I would like to connect to my Webinar Application so that I can create leads from webinar attendees.
+As Mary Marketing, I want to select the Marketing Automation Service that I would like to connect to my Webinar Application, so that I can create leads from webinar attendees.

-As Mary Marketing, I can automatically create leads from webinar attendees and associate them with existing accounts in my selected Marketing Automation Service so that the appropriate sales person(s) can follow up on the leads in a timely manner.
+As Mary Marketing, I want to automatically create leads from webinar attendees and associate them with existing accounts in my selected Marketing Automation Service, so that the appropriate salesperson(s) can follow up on the leads in a timely manner.

-As a Webinar Application I match leads to the selected Marketing Automation Service in an intelligent manner so as not to create duplicate data and confuse the sales team with redundant Account and Contact information.
+As a Webinar Application, I want to match leads to the selected Marketing Automation Service in an intelligent manner, so that we don’t create duplicate data and confuse the sales team with redundant Account and Contact information.

-Need help creating a killer cooperative app?
-View our comprehensive guide, The Definitive Guide to API Integrations, and dive into API integrations.
+Need help creating a killer, integrated app?
+Learn how in our comprehensive resource, The Definitive Guide to API Integration.